-For electricians and plumbers, the Colorado Department of Regulatory Agencies (DORA) has set statewide regulations to obtain your contractors license.
+The Colorado Department of Regulatory Agencies (DORA) has set statewide regulations to obtain your contractors license.
 Conversely, Colorado does not offer a statewide general contractors license.
-Instead, all general contractors licenses are granted at the municipal level.
-This means that, for example, your Colorado contractors license application process will be conducted through a different agency when applying in Denver, as opposed to Colorado Springs.
-As such, these departments may require that you meet varying conditions and expenses to get your general contractors license.
+Instead, all general contractors licenses must be obtained at the municipal level.
+This means that your Colorado contractors license application process will be conducted through a different agency when applying in Denver, as opposed to Colorado Springs.
+As such, these departments may require that you meet varying conditions and expenses to get your general contractor’s license.

 Denver General Contractor License Applications & Process

 General Contractors in Denver will have to become licensed by the Denver Community Planning and Development office before picking up any building permits.
 Your scope of work will determine which license you will apply for, and every license type will come with slightly different requirements.
 Before you create an account and fill out your Denver contractors license application, you will need to complete a Supervisor Certificate Application, in which you will be asked to:

 - List previous licenses and certificates

 Additionally, you will be required to take and pass an ICC exam before your license application will be processed.
 You will also be required to pay all licensing and application fees, as well as procure your own liability insurance or bond insurance.

 Denver General Contractors License Classifications